 While you might get a bit more discharge in the time leading up to your period, you’ll definitely get a lot more when you ovulate.
 And I do mean a lot — 30 times more, in fact.
 And the amount isn’t the only thing that changes.
 As your body preps to usher those sperm up your reproductive canal, it strives to make everything super easy for those wee swimmers.
 The cervical mucus that you will notice as vaginal discharge is called “egg white cervical mucus” (no jokes, it has an acronym: EWCM) because it’s clear and stretchy, like egg whites.

-So if you notice that when you try to wipe your discharge off yourself it springs back, you’re probably in the peak of your monthly fertility.
+So if you notice that when you try to wipe your discharge off yourself it springs back, you’re probably at the peak of your monthly fertility.

 8. "You’re Pregnant"